JNRowe/vim-configs/localcfg/plugin_vim_signature.rst

         finish
     endif

-This replaces my custom info/warn/error sign code with [1-3] markers, basically just a convenience because I'm really used to the icons.
+This replaces my custom info/warn/error sign code with [1-3] markers, which is basically just a convenience because I'm really used to the icons.
 See ``c150ea3da3effcdc4043f55aac6129b0df99d77f`` for the original idea, although it has changed massively before we made it here.